thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/tasks/content.md

     Duration: 0 sec

 #### Writing tasks

 The true power of Puppet Tasks comes when you learn how to write your own.
 Tasks are very similar to simple scripts, written in any language you like.
 To turn a shell script into a task, you put it in a `tasks` directory of any Puppet module and write a metadata file that describes how it works.
-This allows you to reuse and share tasks.
+This standardized interface for describing and distributing your scripts using Puppet Tasks makes it easier for you to share them and for others to use them.

 Let's start with a simple shell script that calculates how many packages are installed on a RedHat family system.